This topic explains how to create and edit an SQL query in Query Builder for MySQL.

 We are going to create a sample query.
-In this example we will use the sakila database.
-Let’s display all the films stored in the sakila database, that were released after 2004.
+In this example we will use the sakila database to display all the films stored in the sakila database, that were released after 2004.

 Open SQL Editor.

-Start typing the SELECT statement.
-Enter first three letters sel.
-Query Builder for MySQL shows you the list of the relevant keywords.
-You can select the SELECT keyword from the list and press ENTER.
-The keyword appears in the SQL editor.
+Start typing the SELECT statement by entering the first three letters sel.
+Query Builder for MySQL shows you the SELECT keyword in the drop-down list.
+To select it, press ENTER.

-We need to select films categories that is stored in a separate tables.
+We need to select films categories that are stored in a separate table.
 In a similar way, type the JOIN keyword and press the space.
 Query Builder for MySQL shows you all available solutions to implement JOIN.
 Select required statement and press ENTER.

 Continue typing the query.
 You can use the Quick Info feature while typing SQL code.
 The Quick Info feature is a tooltip with brief information about database objects, parameters, and variables.
-The tooltip appears when you place the mouse pointer on the required item in the SQL script.
+The tooltip appears when you hover over the required item in the SQL script.

 In case of database objects, the tooltip shows their location and types.
 You will find this option useful, while working with large scripts.

-Use the CTRL+K, CTRL+D combination to format the query text.
+To format the query text, use the CTRL+D combination.
 Now we can execute the query to see results.
-To do so, click the Execute button, or press F5.
+To do so, click Execute or press F5.

-The last step is to add the WHERE condition.
-Add the WHERE f.release_year > 2004 statement at the end of the query and press F5 to execute it.
+Now, we need to add the WHERE condition, WHERE release_year > 2004, at the end of the query and press F5 to execute it.

-As you can see that code completion feature provided by Query Builder for MySQL allows you to create complex queries in a few keystrokes.
+As you can see the code completion feature provided by Query Builder for MySQL allows you to create complex queries in a few keystrokes.